IanFinlayson/exploring-cs/chapter09.md

 ```

 This program does in fact eventually guess the number the user is
-thinking of, but it doesn\'t guess them in a very human-like manner.
+thinking of, but it doesn't guess them in a very human-like manner.
 Only a robot would guess in order like that.
 Another way is to guess the
 numbers randomly, instead of in order: